 I seem to recall it was a deliberate choice to accept that it could fail and not prevent normal execution.
 However, except by looking at the logs, there are no way to know that something went bad.

 Maybe some monitoring in the log could warn the administrator ??

-#3 Updated by François ARMAND 11 months ago
+#3 Updated by François ARMAND over 1 year ago

 - Status changed from New to Discussion